 These 2 roles require different cameras.
 Theft prevention usually means cameras zoomed in to specific areas capturing quite detailed images.
-Warehouses are laid out in a CCTV friendly pattern with lots of long thin spaces, these are easy to cover well.
-Monitoring personnel movement probably needs wider angle cameras with the emphasis more on coverage than detail capture.
-You can recognise known individuals with limited detail, its identifying unknown individuals which requires detailed images.
+Warehouses are laid out in a CCTV-friendly pattern with lots of long thin spaces, these are easy to cover well.
+Monitoring personnel movement probably needs wider angle cameras with an emphasis more on coverage than detail capture.
+You can recognise known individuals with limited detail, identifying unknown individuals requires detailed images.

-Using varifocal cameras will take a lot of pressure of you during the planning phase of your project.
+Using varifocal cameras will take a lot of pressure off you during the planning phase of your project.
 You don't need to decide on exact camera angles, just the general range.
-During installation you can then zoom in or out manually to balance area covered with detail captured.
+During installation, you can then zoom in or out manually to balance the area covered with the detail captured.

-You will probably end up using external cameras in a warehouse to benefit from built in infra red illumination in low light or pitch black conditions, longer range lenses and sturdier construction.
-Using CAT5 cable allows video signal to be transmitted up to 300 metres if you power the cameras locally.
+You will probably end up using external cameras in a warehouse to benefit from built-in infrared illumination in low light or pitch-black conditions, longer-range lenses and sturdier construction.
+Using CAT5 cable allows the video signal to be transmitted up to 300 metres if you power the cameras locally.
 It also allows you to transfer the images from up to 4 cameras using a single length of cable which will save cable runs in a large unit.

-Finally think about vehicle number plate recording.
-Having a record of exactly who has been on site could be useful.
-We have developed a low cost ANPR number plate recording camera which is able to film number plates at a distance of up to 75 metres during both the day and night.
+Finally, think about vehicle number plate recording.
+Having a record of exactly who has been on-site could be useful.
+We have developed a low-cost ANPR number plate recording camera that is able to film number plates at a distance of up to 75 metres during both the day and night.

 Think about whether remote access to your CCTV system over the internet would be beneficial.
 This is easily achieved and you can even have the DVR alert you via an emailed image if it detects movement.
 You might want to time these alerts to coincide with times when the warehouse is normally unused.

-Allowing different levels of access to the CCTV system depending on status within the company can be useful.
-Full administrative rights might be reserved for key personal with others only allowed to play back footage from certain cameras and not be able to change DVR settings.
+Allowing different levels of access to the CCTV system depending on the status within the company can be useful.
+Full administrative rights might be reserved for key personnel with others only allowed to playback footage from certain cameras and not able to change DVR settings.
 Our DVR recorders provide this functionality.